Sublimation on a 100% Cotton T-Shirt

 - EasySubli Mask***

-- Cricut Explore Air 2 (Air 1 and Makers are also compatible)****
+- Cricut Explore Air 2 (other Explore and Maker models are also compatible)****

 - Cricut EasyPress or heat press